avabellaw/shark-quiz/readme.md

     * This can be resolved by using a webm or mp4 format, however, it would take some redesigning and I wouldn't be able to use the background-repeat property.
     * I could use JS to replicate the same affect I have now.
 This would come with a performance hit itself and didn't work well enough when I attempted it.
     * It struggles more on larger devices than on smaller devices which atleast aligns with a mobile-first approach.
+* Sometimes there are some pixels missing before the box shadow around the .game-area.
+This appears occasionally after resizing the window.

 ### Deployment